trebelge0/Balboa_network/README.md

 ## Scripts

-I created 4 bash scripts that aim to facilitate and accelerate the testing process and interaction with the swarm.
+4 bash scripts that aim to facilitate and accelerate the testing process and interaction with the swarm have been designed based on ssh.
 Indeed, uploading each file manually using Filezilla with different parameters and executing each of them separately on each RPi could take time.
 Same for doing some plots.

 Before running these scripts, make sure the execution permission is set or run: